CodeAL1990/javascript-sidescroller/README.md

 For the right side, if x is more than game width minus the width, set x to the game width minus the width(player is width and game width is the whole of canvas width)
 Add a vertical movement section now
-Add helper property veloY(stands for velocityY) and set it to 0 In vertical movement section, increment y by veloY(No changes because veloY is 0) Just like previous projects, we need to know if player is currently on the x axis or not when jumping, during the jump and landing
+Add helper property veloY(stands for velocityY) and set it to 0 In vertical movement section, increase y by veloY(No changes because veloY is 0) Just like previous projects, we need to know if player is currently on the x axis or not when jumping, during the jump and landing
 Create custom method onGround in Player and in it, return y is more than or equals to game height minus height(this will return true or false, true being player is on the ground and vice versa)
-In vertical movement section, set a condition where if input has ArrowUp, decrement veloY by -20(negative because up is negative down is positive)
+In vertical movement section, set a condition where if input has ArrowUp, minus veloY by -20(negative because up is negative down is positive)
-Pressing up should move player up and off screen Player should only jump when up is pressed AND on the ground(add the AND condition) Currently, player will just keep going upwards since veloY is constantly being decremented To bring player back down, we need an opposing force or weight of sorts so player 'fall' Add a property called weight and set it to 1
+Pressing up should move player up and off screen Player should only jump when up is pressed AND on the ground(add the AND condition) Currently, player will just keep going upwards since veloY is constantly negative To bring player back down, we need an opposing force or weight of sorts so player 'fall' Add a property called weight and set it to 1
 Add a condition when player is not on the ground(in the air), veloY is incremented by weight(so negative veloY will constantly being added by weight which will push negative to positive and translates to upwards and downwards in this case)
-Since the addition is constant, the jump and fall will look smooth Player will fall through the ground now after jumping since there are no restrictions in place Add an else condition when player is not on ground to set veloY back to 0 Place increment y by veloY below the ArrowUp condition for vertical movement to work Notice in the previous state management we started off with multiple js files which makes life easier when adding or altering the codes inside without breaking the rest of the game.
+Since the addition is constant, the jump and fall will look smooth Player will fall through the ground now after jumping since there are no restrictions in place Add an else condition when player is not on ground to set veloY back to 0 Place increase y by veloY below the ArrowUp condition for vertical movement to work Notice in the previous state management we started off with multiple js files which makes life easier when adding or altering the codes inside without breaking the rest of the game.
 In this we did not start of with state management so there are alot of if else statements in Player for player movements which makes it messy
 To alleviate this messiness, create a playerStates.js file where each state will be tasked to perform its own unique duties Create a states object inside the freshly created js file